rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 *The list of topics that I've thought about writing about, in no particular order, other than the ones I've come up with more recently tend to be near the top.*

+1. Reruns.
+(End of semester stuff, in particular: Week 14, last day of class, etc.)

 1. Falling down the Racket accessibility rabbithole.